moby/moby/docs/contributing/test.md

 are tests that combine two or more work units into one component.
 These work units each have unit tests and then, together, integration tests that test the interface between the components.
 The `integration` and `integration-cli` directories in the Docker repository contain integration test code.
+Note that `integration-cli` tests are now deprecated in the Moby project, and new tests cannot be added to this suite - add `integration` tests instead using the API client.

 Testing is its own specialty.
 If you aren't familiar with testing techniques, there is a lot of information available to you on the Web.
 For now, you should